FranciscoFHDias/recipeBook/README.md

 ## Future Content/Features

 ## What I learnt
-* Refresed my understanding of the functionality of Express, Mongoose, CRUD functionality and different between embedded and referenced data,
+* Refreshed my understanding of the functionality of Express, Mongoose, CRUD functionality and different between embedded and referenced data,
-* Embedded JS, single page app with React and the use of Bulma,
+* Refreshed JS, single page app with React and the use of Bulma.
-* Team planning and communication.